 What do you think: In those times, is there more or less love?

 No one listens to the hymn of the little brook when the storm speaks.
 But I’m sure there are lovers whose hearts are open to love, even when the season of flowers had passed and the meadows of love shrouded in ruin.

 Is there something you’ve always wanted to write about but haven’t had the opportunity or enough inspiration to do so?

 I really want to write about Mohammed’s Life.

 And I mean his real story, not all the tales of Dinns, Satans or Demons that you hear in Koran.

-Also not about him being a prophet of God.
+Also, not about him being a prophet of God.
 Muslims deprived him of his good deeds for example, he is the one who wrote the Koran, but it is said that those are not his words but words of God.
-He was a great military leader, but his victories are said to be the victories of God… so is he just a machine controled by a remote.
+He was a great military leader, but his victories are said to be the victories of God… so is he just a machine controlled by a remote.

 The problem with writing a book like that is that no publisher would ever publish it.
 And even if a publisher did, no library would put it on their shelves.
 And if they did it, extremists would blow up the library… But such a book could make a good (non-religious) movie.